Queensland Camping

 If you’re going to K’gari via the Inskip barge, then your first glimpse of K’gari is going to be Hook Point.
 Hook Point is the island’s southernmost tip.

-Hook Point is generally not passable during high tide, so it is essential that you plan your trip close to low tide or at the very least outside 2 hours either side of high tide.
+Hook Point is generally not passable during high tide, so it is essential that you plan your trip close to low tide or, at the very least, outside 2 hours either side of high tide.

 Coolooloi Creek

 Just to the left of Hook Point is Coolooloi Creek.
-There is a small camping area here which has stunning ocean views across to Rainbow Beach.
+There is a small camping area here that has stunning ocean views across to Rainbow Beach.
 This is a popular place for people who need to wait out high tide so they can pass Hook Point.
 To access Coolooloi Creek, you’ll need to take the inland road.

 75 Mile Beach

 75 Mile Beach is just stunning, with sand dunes on one side and the ocean on the other.
-While it is a gazetted national highway with a speed limit of 80km /h it is also one of the Islands must see attractions.
+While it is a gazetted national highway with a speed limit of 80 km/h, it is also one of the island’s must-see attractions.
 75 Mile Beach is also a landing strip for light aircraft.

-Unfortunately, the ocean here is also known for sharks, so it is not recommended to swim at the beaches on K’gari along 75 Mile beach.
-The ocean also has dangerous surf and strong riptides – so please stay away.
+Unfortunately, the ocean here is also known for sharks, so it is not recommended to swim at the beaches on K’gari along 75 Mile Beach.
+The ocean also has dangerous surf and strong riptides, so please stay away.

 Before you set out on 75 Mile Beach, be sure to check the tide times for K’gari and only drive on the beach outside 2 hours of either side of high tide.